-Surface mounted GRP tactile paving systems offer significant advantages over traditionally used concrete materials in both longevity and cost of installation.
+Surface mounted tactile paving systems offer significant advantages over traditionally used concrete materials in both longevity and cost of installation.

-With no excavation required, installation of our surface mounted GRP tactile paving tiles takes a fraction of the time it would to lay concrete pavers and tests have shown the composite tactile paving tiles are significantly harder wearing, up to seven times more durable.
+With no excavation required, installation of surface mounted tactile paving tiles takes a fraction of the time it would take to lay concrete pavers.
+Tests have also shown the composite tactile paving tiles are significantly harder wearing and are up to seven times more durable.

 The blister surface of this tactile paving provides a warning to visually impaired people who would otherwise find it difficult to differentiate between where the footway ends and the carriageway begins.